 Hormones are chemical messengers produced in the endocrine glands.
 They control most of your body’s major functions including hunger, reproduction and mood.
 Different glands produce different hormones and they all work in balance to maintain your health and wellbeing.

-The six primary hormones in women include the following:
+The five primary hormones in women include the following:

 Another hormone you may be familiar with is insulin.
 Insulin is produced by the pancreas in response to rising blood sugar levels and excess insulin has been shown to trigger inflammation.
 Research also shows that impaired insulin response (also known as insulin resistance) may trigger or worsen acne.